 By default, the receiver gets three samples to evaluate the value of a frame bit.
 If the oversampling 8 mode is enabled, the 3rd, 4th and 5th samples are used, while in the oversampling 16 mode, the 7th, 8th, and 9th samples are used.
 If two or more samples of a frame bit is 0, the frame bit is confirmed as a 0, else 1.
 If the value of the three samples of any bit are not the same, whatever it is a start bit, data bit, parity bit or stop bit, a noisy error (NERR) status will be generated for the frame.
-An interrupt will be generated, If the ERRIE bit in USART_CTL2 register is set, the receiver gets only one sample to evaluate a bit value.
+An interrupt will be generated, If the ERRIE bit in USART_CTL2 register is set.
+If the OSB bit in USART_CTL2 register is set, the receiver gets only one sample to evaluate a bit value.
 In this situation, no noisy error will be detected.